 4. It’s cheaper to backup than to endure downtime

 Every business’ interest is to earn and save money.
-That’s why some may look at data recovery plans as a waste of money or unnecessary expenses.
+That’s why some may look at data recovery services plans as a waste of money or unnecessary expenses.
 However, these people fail to discern the prevention of money loss that these plans offer.
 A single case of experiencing downtime with our business’ system can put our operations on hold for over 18 hours.
 Workhours and pay of our workers alone will have us paying more than it costs to keep a proper security option on our hands.
 Even if cyberattacks don’t happen, sudden outages or equipment malfunction will, resulting in data loss that costs us a lot.

 5. Employees can make mistakes too